An Introduction To Tethered Drones

 Drone crashes do occur and are often due to technical or human error.
 Tethered drones dramatically reduce technical and human error crashes in flight.

-A tethered drone has a reduced spatial area where it can fly.
-Because of the flying restrictions the tether creates, their operation does not require a trained pilot.
+A tethered UAS has a reduced spatial area where it can fly.
+Because of the flying restrictions the tether creates, and their greater control, their operation does not require a trained pilot.
 It also does not require GPS navigation, which is a significant contributor to reducing any technical errors that lead to drones crashing.

 Flight duration is where they excel.
 Many tethered drones have longer flight times compared to free-flying, battery-operated drones.